josharsh/mcp-server-boilerplate/docs/transports/sse/README.md

-# SSE (Server-Sent Events) Transport for MCP Server Boilerplate (Python)
+# SSE (Server-Sent Events) Transport for MCP Base

-This document explains the SSE (Server-Sent Events) transport layer for the MCP Server Boilerplate.
+This document explains the SSE (Server-Sent Events) transport layer for MCP Base.
 SSE enables the server to push real-time updates to clients over HTTP, making it ideal for web-based integrations, dashboards, and agentic workflows that require streaming responses.

 ---